 - The commentary states this was done to mess with the execs.

-- Tempting Fate: To quote Fry, they were twenty points ahead with two minutes left, what cold possibly happen?
-One Gilligan Cut later, and Fry has somehow managed to screw up bad enough that Earth's behind by over two hundred points.
+- Tempting Fate: To quote Fry, Earth's team is up 35 points with two minutes left, what cold possibly happen?
+One Gilligan Cut later, and Fry has somehow managed to screw up bad enough that Earth's behind by over 150 points.

 - Time Skip: The main problem of the episode is that time keeps skipping forward.
 It's quite convenient when it comes to difficult or tedious jobs, because time tends to skip ahead to when they're done.